h2oai/h2ogpt/docs/FAQ.md

    - `CUDA_VISIBLE_DEVICES`: Standard list of CUDA devices to make visible.
    - `PING_GPU`: ping GPU every few minutes for full GPU memory usage by torch, useful for debugging OOMs or memory leaks
    - `GET_GITHASH`: get git hash on startup for system info.
 Avoided normally as can fail with extra messages in output for CLI mode
-   - `H2OGPT_BASE_PATH`: Choose base folder for all files except scratch files These can be useful on HuggingFace spaces, where one sets secret tokens because CLI options cannot be used.
+   - `H2OGPT_BASE_PATH`: Choose base folder for all files except personal/scratch files These can be useful on HuggingFace spaces, where one sets secret tokens because CLI options cannot be used.

 > **_NOTE:_**  Scripts can accept different environment variables to control query arguments.
 For instance, if a Python script takes an argument like `--load_8bit=True`, the corresponding ENV variable would follow this format: `H2OGPT_LOAD_8BIT=True` (regardless of capitalization).
 It is important to ensure that the environment variable is assigned the exact value that would have been used for the script's query argument.